How To Make Domed Metal Earrings With A Doming Block

 Now it's time to drill a hole in your discs so you can easily turn them into jewellery.
 Place your disc on a steel block, and use a centre punch to dent where you want the hole, this will prevent the drill bit from skidding across the surface of your disc and help you start drilling the hole.

 Start with the smallest drill bit and work up to a drill bit that is slightly bigger than the thickness of your ear wire or jump ring.
 I start with a 0.5mm drill bit then finish with a 0.9mm bit, the wire I use is 0.8mm.
 You can use a round ball burr to neaten the drill hole or a round file to tidy any sharp edges.
 Using cutting lube or beeswax helps to lubricate your drill bit and drills much easier.
-The flexi shaft on the Dremel makes it so much easier to hold and it's less awkward.

 If you are a beginner we would recommend drilling before polishing.
 If you have limited experience, you could easily slip off the centre punch mark which will create a scratch, meaning you will have to sand and polish your piece again!